rexwulf/ASoC/README.md

-# ASoC alpha 1.0
+ASoC alpha 1.0:
-This is project ASoC's FrontEnd dummy website , BackEnd is not linked in this module.
+This is ASOC 16's runner up forum based website Cyberspace.

-To view the project open main.html
+Some of the backend modules aren't linked in this version.